danninemx/hiking-advisor/README.md

 ![Hiking-Advisor-Screenshot01](./assets/images/Hiking-Advisor.png)

+---

 ## How to Use

 1. Enter destination city & date on landing page.

-(State is optional but can make your search more accurate.)
+   (Search is worldwide and State is optional -- but it can improve search accuracy.)

 2. Check out weather conditions by time of day, and browse through trails in the area.

 3. Click on a trail to learn more.

-(4. Don't forget to bring a towel!
-And a sunscreen.)
+4. Don't forget to bring a towel!
+And a sunscreen.

+---

 ## Components